knappygd/holbertonschool-simple_shell/README.md

 ## Usage

 ### How to compile it
-Clone the repository and and compile the `.c` files:
+Clone the repository and compile the `.c` files:
 ```
 gcc *.c -o shell
 ```